 Also, the tool is considered transferable since FUNDECYT-PCTEX provides a training package, a methodology kit and technical platform, therefore applicable by many.
 Also, they get feed and give feedback to other programmes such as the RIS3 and O4i.

 We want to express our most sincere congratulations to them!

-Svim (Sviluppo Marche Srl) is the development agency of the Marche Region, Italy, in 1999.
+Svim (Sviluppo Marche Srl) is the development agency of the Marche Region, Italy.
 They contribute to the development of the economy of the Marche region by supporting the activity of the Public Administration with close collaboration with the economic forces operating in it.
 Also, by the development of local, European and international projects with the aim of supporting youth employment and generational turnover promotion, as well as regional planning guidelines.

 One of the things they have been focusing on since 2010 is innovation vouchers.
 It is also since then that they are implementing the tool Transnational Innovation Voucher Scheme (INNOVOUCHER), the tool for which they have been awarded.

 This Scheme has been developed to boost innovation, repositioning, and to encourage processes of development and entrepreneurial spirit.
 The tool gives a clear focus on regional needs and challenges.
 It supports the transnational exchange of innovation services in Europe through a collaborative framework across the Union.
 It offers a specific Catalogue of Services, gives accreditation for Service Providers, and security for their Vouchers are valid in the whole network, so Service Providers have to accept their voucher thanks to their Mutual Recognition Principle.